 If the program is Then the treatment is

 ALTCS Counted as unearned income.

-SSI-MAO MSP NOTE This is a needs-based payment.
+SSI-MAO NOTE This is a needs-based payment.

+MSP

 Adult Excluded.

 Caretaker Relative

 Pregnant Woman

 Child

 KidsCare

+Term Definition

-Term Definition (TANF) TANF is cash assistance paid to a family unit.
-Because TANF is partially funded by Federal block grants, it is considered income based on need.
+Temporary Assistance to Needy Families TANF is cash assistance paid to a family

+(TANF) unit.
+Because TANF is partially funded by

+Federal block grants, it is considered

+income based on need.